Golspie: Planned village

+Monuments

+The two significant monuments associated with Golspie both commemorate controversial figures, given their involvement with the Sutherland Clearances.
+"The Mannie" on Ben Bhraggie commemorates the First Duke of Sutherland while the memorial fountain in the village commemorates his wife Elizabeth.

+Economy and culture

 Centred on Loch Fleet, 3 mi south of Golspie, is a national nature reserve with wading birds, wildfowl and seals.
 Osprey, terns and swallows frequent the loch in summer.
 Rare wild flowers and plants can be seen in nearby Balblair Wood.

 There are four hotels, several guesthouses and bed and breakfast premises as well as self-catering cottages.
 Dunrobin Castle, the seat of Clan Sutherland, is nearby and has falconry displays.
 There is a static caravan site.
 The Old Bank Road drill hall was completed in 1892.

-Culture

 Golspie hosted the National Mòd in 1977 and 1995.

 The village has a Choral Group, Rotary Club, and dancing classes.
 At the start of August Golspie Gala Week is held.
 Among the 100 events staged throughout the week are a car-banger derby, a fancy dress parade, a wheelbarrow race and a parade of massed pipe bands as a finale.
 Golspie Heritage Society has a permanent home in the former Fisherman's Welcome on Station Road.
 The IT-equipped public library, open for limited periods four days weekly, is in the Community Centre complex adjoining the High School.